1212861481

 • Team-based and patient-centered care

-• Critical care procedures and ultrasound
+• Critical care procedures and point of care ultrasound (POCUS)

 This highly flexible program enables individuals to achieve his or her personal training goals while fulfilling requirements for board certification in pulmonary medicine and critical care medicine.
 The division claims 100% pass rate for graduating fellows in both ABIM pulmonary and critical care medicine.
-The first 12 months are devoted primarily to clinical training, with time divided between pulmonary medicine, medical and surgical critical care, chest radiology, anesthesia and the pulmonary function lab.
+The first 12 months are devoted primarily to clinical training, with time divided between inpatient and ambulatory pulmonary medicine, medical and surgical critical care, chest radiology, anesthesia and the pulmonary function lab.

 Third Year Fellows